HISTORY OF FRIDAY THE 13TH

 When Did Friday The 13th Become Popular

 - While it was recognized in late Victorian England, it really took off in the early 20th century.
 In 1907, Thomas Lawson wrote a book called Friday, the Thirteenth.
-It was about a stockbroker who endeavored to crash the stock market on this date intentionally.
-The following year, the New York Times acknowledged the wide superstition of Friday the 13th
+It was about a stockbroker who intentionally endeavored to crash the stock market on this date.
+The following year, the New York Times acknowledged the vast superstition of Friday the 13th

 Friday the 13th Fear is Mostly American and English

 The fear of Friday the 13th is primarily an Anglo-American phenomenon.
-But with the spread of this culture worldwide, it has affected other cultures.
+But, the spread of this culture worldwide has affected other cultures.

 - Some hospitals skip the 13th flood

 - 80% of American hotels skip the 13th flood